Wellesley College: Academics

 Wellesley's average class size is between 17 and 20 students, with a student-faculty ratio of 7:1.
 60 departmental and interdepartmental majors are offered, and students have the option to propose their own major.

 Wellesley offers support to nontraditional aged students through the Elisabeth Kaiser Davis Degree Program, open to students over the age of 24.
 The program allows women who, for various reasons, were unable to start or complete a bachelor's degree at a younger age to attend Wellesley.

 The Whitin Observatory is home to the Astronomy department, and occasionally has viewing nights open to the public.

 Wellesley offers dual degree programs with the Massachusetts Institute of Technology and the Olin College of Engineering, enabling students to receive a Bachelor of Science at those schools in addition to a Bachelor of Arts at Wellesley.
 Wellesley also has a joint five-year BA/MA program with Brandeis University's International Business School, which allows qualified Wellesley students to receive a Masters of Arts degree from the school, as well as a Bachelor of Arts at Wellesley.

-Wellesley College offers research collaborations and cross-registration programs with other Boston-area institutions, including Massachusetts Institute of Technology, Babson College, Olin College, and Brandeis University.
+Wellesley also participates in a three-way collaboration with Babson College, a business school also located in Wellesley, and Olin College.

 Its most popular majors, based on 2023 graduates, were: